 After this, you can easily separate the nuts from the skin either by picking them off the towel or use a fan to blow the skins out.
 The latter could be a bit messy so I suggest doing it outside of your house 🙂

 Yes, definitely.
 I highly recommend using the oven if you're roasting more than 2 cups of peanuts.
 Note that the whole process will be longer because you will need to pre-heat the oven.

 Store in an airtight jar or glass container with a tight lid.
-Before placing the peanut butter, carefully pour hot water in the jar (make sure it’s heatproof) to quickly sterilize.
+Before placing the peanut butter, carefully pour hot water into the jar (make sure it's heatproof) to quickly sterilize.
 Let it completely dry.

 Homemade peanut butter should be consumed within 3 to 6 months and must be stored in the fridge.